stakater/Konfigurator/README.md

 ## Design

-The operator itself will have a CRD named `ConfigTemplate` that can define some of the following properties in the spec:
+The operator itself will have a CRD named `KonfiguratorTemplate` that can define some of the following properties in the spec:

 - templates
 - volumeMounts